LBRYFoundation/lbry-tipbot/README.md

 ```
 $ vim default.json.example
 ```
-Input your bots token, the channel ID for your bot command channel, and the username & password for LBRYCrd Rename the configuration file to "default.json" with
+Input your bot's token, the channel ID for your bot command channel, and the username & password for LBRYCrd .
+Then, Rename the configuration file to "default.json" with

 ```
 $ mv default.json.example default.json